EliaCereda/swe-persistency-patterns/README.md

 less hidden pitfalls.

 It is composed of three parts:
 * the `Database` class, which initialises the database and manages the database connections.
+It adopts the Singleton pattern to ensure that only one instance is present in the application.
 * the `User` and `Address` classes, which correspond to the Gateway instances.
 They are Plain Old Java Objects (POJOs), without any knowledge of the database nor any business logic.
 * the `Repository` classes form the bridge between the database and the application code.
 Their resposibilities include